The Parable of The Fossil

 “Then learn what is important.”

 The child looked once more at the fossil and understood enough.
-She didnt want to show her classmates something that didnt learn.

 So Meredith threw the stone back into the ocean.